NullDev/Fail2Ban-Log-Viewer/README.md

 - Display Hostname and IP
 - Display IP and Auth Method used (For example SSH or Nginx Auth)
+- Allows a user specified path inside the script
 - Fallback path if user specified path fails
-- Search feature if Fallback path and user path fail
+- Auto-Search feature if Fallback path and user path fail
-- Allows a user specified path inside the script
+- If search failed, prompt for path without terminating script
 - Able to pass CLI Argument `-p` or `--path` to use a custom path for the log file at start.

   Example: `./fail2ban.sh -p /your/log/path.log` or `./fail2ban.sh --path /your/log/path.log`

 - Able to handle unknown CLI Arguments, aswell as `--help`, `-h` or `-?`

+  Example: `./fail2ban.sh --help`, `./fail2ban.sh -h` or `./fail2ban.sh -?`

 - More comming soon!